aws-samples/centralized-ml-api/README.md

     - **name**: (Required) A unique string name for the endpoint following the pattern `^[a-z0-9-]+$`.
     - **integration**: (Required) Defines how the endpoint integrates with other services.
 (Same as the integration in models)

-:warning: `Caller is not subscribed to the marketplace offering` Before deploying, you may need to manually subscribe to models from the Marketplace [**here**](https://us-east-1.console.aws.amazon.com/sagemaker/home?region=us-east-1#/marketplace-search-model-packages!mpSearch/). :warning:
+:warning: `Caller is not subscribed to the marketplace offering` Before deploying, you may need to manually subscribe to models from the Marketplace [**here**](https://us-east-1.console.aws.amazon.com/sagemaker/home?region=us-east-1#/marketplace-search-model-packages!mpSearch/).

 ### Example